arnau/addresspack/README.md

 # Addresspack

-This project processes a standard AddressBase Premium (full) download in CSV into a SQLite database.
+This project processes a standard “AddressBase Premium full (CSV)” into a SQLite database.

 ## Context